February 2013 North American blizzard: Meteorological history

-Atmospheric conditions leading up to the formation of the February 2013 nor'easter were rather anomalous and were conducive for cyclogenesis.
+Atmospheric conditions leading up to the formation of the blizzard were rather anomalous and were conducive for cyclogenesis.
 Such conditions included the presence of a ridge over the North Atlantic and the strengthening of a trough in California.
 The impactful nature of the eventual winter storm event was first predicted in National Centers for Environmental Prediction (NCEP) and Hydrometeorological Prediction Center (HPC) forecasts at 1200 UTC on February 6, when the accumulation of at least 4 in of snow in the ensuing hours was considered a moderate probability in parts of Wisconsin and Michigan.
 Fueled by energy originating from the Gulf of Alaska and carried by the polar jet stream, a low-pressure area formed as anticipated in Montana, at 1200 UTC the next day.
 The cyclone tracked in a general east-northeastward direction throughout the day, reaching central Indiana by early on February 8.